 - Are you in a place where you have to help with decisions for your aging parent?

 - Is your relationship with your spouse or partner pretty chaotic?

 - Are relationships in general messed up, strained, or in a state of confusion or conflict?

 - Is there tension with your mom, dad or with your adult children?

 - Are you feeling lonely or isolated from others?

 - Do you long to have a relationship built on love, trust, and commitment?

 - Are there times when you feel unsafe in your current living situation?

-We know that life is challenging for us as women in today’s world.
+for us as women in today’s world.
 We have found that when our female clients talk out their feelings relief starts.
 This happens with a warm, kind, caring, accepting, and trustworthy counselor who listens without judgment.
 Then, they are able to sort out their troubles more clearly and discover doable ways in order to cope with life much better.
 Here with Pathways Counseling Services, we have a passion for women to experience all they are meant to be.
 Women free of mental and emotional burdens, free of fear, shame, guilt, depression, anxiety, past emotional pain (including childhood trauma, rape, abuse, and neglect) and low self-esteem.
 Women free to experience healing, life, joy, faith, hope, and love.

 There are unique situations and difficulties facing today’s woman….whether in relationships, job, roles, infertility, female changes, life transitions, self-esteem, or keeping up with our outside appearances.
 These things can put our thoughts and emotions into internal chaos where we lose sight of who we really are.
 Out of all these things and more come questions women have in exploring counseling for themselves.